How to Conduct a Smart Contract Security Audit of Your Project? [and why this is important]

 This article will show you smart contract audit important issues to take into account while checking for bugs and errors in the general work of the blockchain part of your project.

 A high level of security and code quality are the main requirements for developing a good smart contract.
 Otherwise, your project may experience a hacker attack and suffer enormous losses as it had happened before with a list of well-known projects.

 Cybersecurity is extremely important for DeFi sector, as long as smart contracts deal with a lot of money.
 Also, money losses mean not only funds stolen by a hacker, but also assets locked down on the contract forever (which may cause even more damages).

 Those are DeFi projects, that suffered from hacking due to smart contract vulnerabilities recently:

 Yet, do not underestimate the security risks in other decentralized systems using smart contracts.
 There are the most known cases:

 Those issues purely demonstrate that even a small bug in smart contracts logic or functionality may lead to irreversible consequences.
 Therefore, smart contracts auditing is one of the best practices of defending your smart contracts from attacks.

-In Blaize we have audited several contracts and secured over 12 mln total value of those.
-That is why, we want to share our knowledge along with experience in order to underline the importance of auditing smart contracts security.
+In Blaize we have conducted several smart contract audits and secured over 12 mln total value of those.
+That is why we want to share our knowledge along with experience in order to underline the importance of auditing smart contract security.

 Common Smart Contract Attacks